Thomas Sopwith: Early life

 Sopwith was born in Kensington, London, on 18 January 1888.
 He was the eighth child and only son of Thomas Sopwith (a civil engineer and managing director of the Spanish Lead Mines Company in Linares, Jaén, Spain) and his wife, Lydia Gertrude Messiter.
 He was a grandson of mining engineer Thomas Sopwith.
 He was educated at Cottesmore School in Hove and at Seafield Park engineering college in Hill Head.

 On 30 July 1898, when he was ten years old and on a family holiday at the Isle of Lismore near Oban in Scotland, a gun lying across young Thomas's knee went off, killing his father.
 This accident haunted Sopwith for the rest of his life.

 Sopwith was interested in motor cycles, and he took part in the 100-mile Tricar trial in 1904, where he was one of four medal winners.
-He also tried hot air ballooning, his first ascent being in C.S.
+He also tried ballooning, his first ascent being in C.S.
 Rolls' balloon in June 1906.
-Together with Phil Paddon, he bought his own hot air balloon from Short Brothers.
+Together with Phil Paddon, he bought his own balloon from Short Brothers.
 For a while, he was in business with Phil Paddon selling automobiles as Paddon & Sopwith on Albemarle Street in Piccadilly, London.

 In his youth, he was an expert ice skater and played in goal during the Princes Ice Hockey Club's 1908 match with C.P.P.
 Paris and during the 1909–10 season.
 He was also a member of the Great Britain national ice hockey team that won the gold medal at the first European Championships in 1910.